fwin-dev/py.OS/doc/extra/index.md

 	from OS import GPG

-These features are self-explanatory with a quick glance at the code in OS.GPG

-### Import a key to the local keyring
+### Import a public or private key to the local keyring

+	GPG.importPublicKey(filePath)
+	GPG.importPrivateKey(filePath)

 ### Get a key's ID

+	id = GPG.getKeyID(filename)

+### Sign a key

+	GPG.signKey(id)

+### Change trust level on a key

+Note that this is an interactive only function and requires the user's input, due to a limitation in the gnupg command line.

+	GPG.markKeyTrusted(id)

 ### Check if a key is imported

+	GPG.isKeyImported(id)

 ### Encrypt a file

+	outputFilePath = GPG.encrypt(inputFilePath, keyID)

 ### Decrypt a file

+Note that `password` is only required if the private key requires a password.

+	outputFilePath = GPG.decrypt(inputFilePath, password)